Destinations Greece Athens

 Ancient Agora + Temple of Hephaestus

 The civic centre of classical Athens — where Socrates wandered, Aristotle taught, the assembly met.
-The Stoa of Attalos (a 1950s reconstruction by the American School) holds the site museum; the Temple of Hephaestus (the small one on the hill) is the best-preserved Greek temple in the world — almost-intact roof, the only one still standing.
+The Stoa of Attalos (a 1950s reconstruction by the American School) holds the site museum; the Temple of Hephaestus (the small one on the hill) is the best-preserved Doric temple in Greece — columns and pediments largely intact, two thousand years on.
 Less crowded than the Acropolis above it; 90 minutes is right.

 Temple of HephaestusStoa of Attalos · 1950s rebuild90 min